HUBioDataLab/DrugGEN/README.md

    This script will:
    - Download all necessary resources from our Google Drive repository
-   - Install the `gdown` package if needed for Google Drive access
    - Create required directories if they don't exist
    - Organize downloaded files in their appropriate locations:
      - Dataset files and SMILES files → `data/`